-9. Parking Standards
+119. National Planning Policy Framework - 9.
+Promoting sustainable transport - Guidance - GOV.UK (www.gov.uk)

-- 9.2 This chapter of the SPD defines St Helens Council's approach and expectations for vehicle and cycle parking at new developments, supporting the St Helens Local Plan to help deliver sustainable development and economic growth by recognising that parking needs and demands vary by location.
-It is noted from the outset that the effects of parking are often negative, both perceived and observed, and so setting standards provides the Council with the ability to have more flexible control over how parking and its effects are managed. - 9.3 Appropriate parking standards are an important element of land use policy and ensure that the parking needs of residents, employees, visitors, and businesses are met in a sustainable and efficient manner.
+Appropriate parking standards are an important element of land use policy and ensure that the parking needs of residents, employees, visitors, and businesses are met in a sustainable and efficient manner.
 Effective parking standards are essential for promoting accessibility, reducing congestion, enhancing public safety, and supporting sustainable modes of transportation.
-They aim to provide sufficient parking for cyclists, essential motor vehicles and people with disabilities and, where appropriate, encourage less on-site and commuter parking where there are alternative modes of travel, such as public transport, to meet demand. - 9.4 This chapter provides clear guidelines and parking standards that are to be applied for each type of development, including guidance on the appropriate number of parking spaces, design standards, accessibility requirements and innovative approaches to parking management.
-These standards are designed to reflect the characteristics and aspirations of St Helens, while also considering broader regional and national policies. - 9.5 Applications where the number of spaces complies with the parking standards will not automatically be permitted if the accommodation of these spaces creates conflicts with other elements of the Local Plan or statutory responsibilities the Council are responsible for. - 9.6 This chapter and the associated standards have been developed paying due cognisance to the National Planning Policy Framework, and chapter 9 paragraphs 107 and 108121 specifically, as reproduced here:
+They aim to provide sufficient parking for cyclists, essential motor vehicles and people with disabilities and, where appropriate, encourage less on-site and commuter parking where there are alternative modes of travel, such as public transport, to meet demand.

+This chapter provides clear guidelines and parking standards that are to be applied for each type of development, including guidance on the appropriate number of parking spaces, design standards, accessibility requirements and innovative approaches to parking management.
+These standards are designed to reflect the characteristics and aspirations of St Helens, while also considering broader regional and national policies.

+Applications where the number of spaces complies with the parking standards will not automatically be permitted if the accommodation of these spaces creates conflicts with other elements of the Local Plan or statutory responsibilities the Council are responsible for.

+This chapter and the associated standards have been developed paying due cognisance to the National Planning Policy Framework, and chapter 9 paragraphs 107 and 108119 specifically, as reproduced here: